albertovpd/cloud_function_examples/README.md

 - When creating the Cloud Function, in **Advanced**, write your environment variables (TOKEN_NAME,TOKEN_PATH...And their values.
 All, names and values without declaring string type (without " "))

+- You need to first run manually on your PC the code, get the CSV and upload it to the bucket in GCS, it is more like overwriting a file than writing it.

 </details>